-B. POLICY:
+B. FINANCIAL AID STUDENT ACADEMIC POLICY:

-It is the policy of the Bowie State University to develop standards of Satisfactory Academic Progress (SAP) in accordance with federal regulations and requirements.
+It is the policy of the Bowie State University to implement standards of Satisfactory Academic Progress (SAP) in accordance with federal regulations and requirements.

 The University's Satisfactory Academic Progress Policy (SAP) consist of reviewing several components, a quantitative (number of credits completed), and qualitative (grade point average), maximum time frames, all of which are measured on an annual basis at the end of the academic year (SPRING term).

-Financial Aid applicants must comply with the Satisfactory Academic Progress (SAP) Policy as a condition of continued eligibility.
-Please note that the Financial Aid SAP requirements differ from the University academic satisfactory academic progress policy
+Financial Aid applicants must comply with the Satisfactory Academic Progress (SAP) Policy as a condition of continued Federal Financial Aid eligibility.

+NB: Please note that the Financial Aid SAP requirements differ from the University academic satisfactory academic progress policy.